MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/arm-servicefabricmesh-readme.md

 ms.devlang: javascript
 ms.service: servicefabricmesh
 ---
-# Azure ServiceFabricMeshManagement client library for JavaScript - Version 3.0.0-beta.3
+# Azure ServiceFabricMeshManagement client library for JavaScript - version 3.0.0-beta.3

 This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure ServiceFabricMeshManagement client.